FuzzyLogic/Trivium/README.md

     + Add interrupt functionality

 5. License
-    This project is licensed under the MIT License.
-Please see license.txt in the top level project directory for more details.
+    This project is licensed under the Lesser General Public License (LGPL).
+See the lincense.txt file in the top level project directory for more info.

 6. References
     + [1] http://www.ecrypt.eu.org/stream/p3ciphers/trivium/trivium_p3.pdf